 - A response code of 201 CREATED - The URI of the device triggering resource created by the SCEF.
 The URI is returned in the HTTP Location header with a format of {apiRoot}/3gpp-device-triggering/v1/{scsAsId}/transactions {transactionId}.
 The {apiRoot} and {scsAsId} segments are configured based on Service Provider and MNO policies.
 The {transactionId} segment is configured by the SCEF. - The response payload will include a DeviceTriggering data structure as specified in 3GPP TS 29.122 [4] that includes the attributes present in the request along with the following additional attributes: - self parameter configured with a URI to the resource created by the SCEF for the Device Trigger request. - deliveryResult is included in the HTTP response to indicate one of the following status for delivery of the device trigger: - SUCCESS: that the device triggering delivery is successfully completed.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER\DELIVERED. - UNKNOWN: that indicates any unspecified errors. - FAILURE: that this trigger encountered an error during delivery or processing and is deemed permanently undeliverable.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER\FAILED - EXPIRED: that the validity period expired when processing the device triggering request.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER\EXPIRED. - TERMINATE: that the delivery of the device triggering request is terminated by the IN-CSE.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER\TERMINATED.
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER DELIVERED. - UNKNOWN: that indicates any unspecified errors.
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED. - FAILURE: that this trigger encountered an error during delivery or processing and is deemed permanently undeliverable.
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED - EXPIRED: that the validity period expired when processing the device triggering request.
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_EXPIRED. - TERMINATE: that the delivery of the device triggering request is terminated by the IN-CSE.
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_TERMINATED.

-If the SCEF responds with one of the error response codes defined in clause 8.3, and the device trigger was initiated by an AE via a <triggerRequest> resource, the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER\FAILED.
+If the SCEF responds with one of the error response codes defined in clause 8.3, and the device trigger was initiated by an AE via a <triggerRequest> resource, the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED.